1980 Mercury Cougar XR-7 coupe

 For 1988, Mercury’s Cougar personal luxury coupe received relatively few changes after 1987’s substantial restyling.
 For one year only, the XR-7 received a distinctive monochromatic paint scheme, available only in Oxford WhiteMedium Scarlet, and Black.
 Creating this look involved changing the wraparound bumper and body-side moldings from black to body color, and deleting the Medium Smoke lower-body accent used in 1987.
 The sportiest Cougar also received 15-inch cast-aluminum wheels that had previously been seen on contemporary Ford Mustang GTs.
 Finally, analog instruments returned to the XR-7 after one year with a digital dashboard.

 Though the Cougar LS made do with an Essex 140 bhp 3.8 liter/232 ci V6 with fuel injection as standard power, all XR-7s came with a Windsor 155 bhp 4.9 liter/302 ci V8 with sequential fuel injection.
-Both engines received power increases in 1988, with multi-port fuel injection and a balance shaft for the V6 being worth 20 bhp, while split dual exhaust brought another 5 bhp for the V8.
+Both engines received power increases in 1988, with multi-port fuel injection and a balance shaft for the V6 being worth 20 bhp, while a split dual exhaust brought another five bhp for the V8.
 No matter what the engine, all Cougars came with Ford’s corporate AOD four-speed automatic transmission with overdrive.

 Standard exterior and mechanical equipment on all Cougars included tinted glass, aero halogen headlamps, a front air dam, dual outside power mirrors, power-assisted rack-and-pinion steering, and power-assisted front disc/rear drum brakes.
 Inside, air conditioning, cloth upholstery, and an electronic AM/FM stereo with four speakers were included.
-The Cougar’s base price was $14,134—about $31,700 in 2020 dollars.
+The Cougar’s base price was $14,134—about $39,200 in 2025 dollars.

 XR-7 pages from the 1988 Mercury Cougar brochure